Closing Deals Faster Requires Your Sales and Marketing Alignment to be Tuned for Performance.

 - Cut Down on Back-and-Forth Communication Between Departments

-- Utilize Strategies That Streamline the Process and Hone Skillset
+- Utilize Strategies That Streamline the Process and Hone the Skillset

 Start to Close Deals Faster with a Provocation-based Selling